The Help America Vote Act

 - 2014 Blind Voter Survey (BRF)

-- Blind Voter Online Ballot Delivery Survey (MS Word)
+- Blind Voter Online Ballot Delivery Survey (Word)

 - Blind Voter Online Ballot Delivery Survey (BRF)